-Best Of, Itinerary, Japan, Kanto
+Best Of, City Guides, Japan, Kanto

-comments 27
+comments 78

 Hakone Travel Guide - A train in Hakone

-A train in Hakone
+Train in Hakone

 Hakone is a great destination if you’re looking for a quick trip from Tokyo.
 I have visited Hakone twice, once on my first trip to Tokyo, and another time when I visited Tokyo during the pandemic recently.

-Read on to find out more details on how to visit Hakone!
+Read on to find out more details on how to visit Hakone.

 1. How many days should I spend in Hakone?